nuxeo/nuxeo/docker/README.md

 ### Environment Variables

-Currently, there are three environment variables that are taken into account by a Nuxeo image:
+Currently, these are the environment variables that are taken into account by a Nuxeo image:

 - `JAVA_OPTS`
 - `NUXEO_CLID`
+- `NUXEO_CONNECT_URL`
 - `NUXEO_PACKAGES`

 Later on, with [NXP-28191](https://jira.nuxeo.com/browse/NXP-28191), we should be able to configure any Nuxeo property as an environment variable passed to the container.